mlswg/mls-protocol/draft-ietf-mls-protocol.md

     };
 } Sender;

-// See IANA registry for registered values uint16 WireFormat;
+// See the "MLS Wire Formats" IANA registry for values uint16 WireFormat;

 struct {